 The EIS concluded that the existence of observatories on Mauna Kea has had a significant impact on natural and cultural resources.
 The EIS noted that those impacts that are significant will remain significant with or without TMT, and that those impacts that have been less than significant will continue to be less than significant.
-In other words, the proposal will not create new significant impacts, nor significantly increase the existing impacts.
+In other words, the proposal is not significant in of itself, but will add incremental impacts to an area that has already undergone significant effects.